 Every business has two kinds of work: work that moves the needle, and work that just has to happen.

 Scheduling, data entry, report generation, invoice chasing, status updates, CRM hygiene, file organisation, compliance checks.
 These tasks are necessary.
-They are not growth activities.
+They're not growth activities.
 And in 2026, almost all of them can be automated.

 This guide covers what to automate, which tools to use for each use case, which types of business benefit most, and how to build a strategy that compounds over time.